reg-viz/reg-actions/README.md

 ## Authorization

-The reg-actions report is created as a `Github Oauth App` that requires the `repo` scope.
+The `reg-actions` report is created as a `Github Oauth App` that requires the `repo` scope.
-This is because, the report download artifact directly and it needs the `repo` scope to download the `artifact`.
+This is because, the report app downloads artifact directly and it needs the `repo` scope to download the `artifact`.

 So if you use this action in private repository, please check [Restricting access to your organization's data](https://docs.github.com/ja/organizations/restricting-access-to-your-organizations-data).